Surrogate Requirements: How to be in the 1%

 Growing Generations’ physicians have determined that surrogate with a Body Mass Index (BMI) below 33.9 are most successful.
 As our doctors will not work with applicants with a higher BMI, we are unable to accept them into our program.
 However, applicants who are able to lose weight are invited to reapply.

 Because tobacco users are at higher risk for complications during pregnancy and anesthesia, and can affect the health of the developing baby, our doctors do not accept surrogates who smoke.
 They must be tobacco-free for a minimum of 6 months before applying to the program.

 State of Residency

 Surrogacy is not legal in all states.
-If you reside in a state where surrogacy is not legal, Growing Generations will not accept your application.
+If you reside in a state where surrogacy is risky or not legal, Growing Generations will not be able to accept your application.
 Those states are: Alaska, Arizona, Indiana, Louisiana, Michigan, Nebraska and New York.
 In addition, if you live out of the country and are not a United States citizen, you must have a valid Green Card/Visa that is valid for the next three years.

 Growing Generations does not accept surrogates who have been convicted of a felony or whose partner has been convicted of a felony.

 This list is meant to serve as an insight into some of our most common reasons for application denial.
 All applications are considered on a case-by-case basis.
 Because Growing Generations invests such a large amount of time and resources in our application and screening process, we are proud to boast quicker match to transfer timelines and an impressive record of success stories.